Overrided/Fb2.Document/Readme.md

 it would be incredibly boring to write tests for each of it.
 Reflection comes as best solution to get all model types, create corresponding instances and try to load each of them with different sets of data.

-Also, there are separate tests for [Fb2ElementFactory](https://github.com/Overrided/Fb2.Document/blob/master/Fb2.Document/Factories/Fb2ElementFactory.cs) and so-called
+Also, there are separate tests for [Fb2ElementFactory](https://github.com/Overrided/Fb2.Document/blob/master/Fb2.Document/Factories/Fb2ElementFactory.cs) and
-End-to-end test, which creates Fb2Document, saves it as a file, reads it into second model, saves again and checks if both saved files are equal.
+`IntegrationTests` test, which creates `Fb2Document`, saves it as a file, reads it into second model, saves again and checks if both saved files are equal.

 ## Utils and Constants

-Also, library provides bunch of constants and utils to help end-user to deal with fb2 file format.
+Also, library provides bunch of constants and utils to help end-user to deal with `fb2` file format.

 ### Constants